conda-forge/tables-io-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `tables-io` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `tables-io, tables-io-full` can be installed with `conda`:

 ```
-conda install tables-io
+conda install tables-io tables-io-full
 ```

 or with `mamba`:

 ```
-mamba install tables-io
+mamba install tables-io tables-io-full
 ```

 It is possible to list all of the versions of `tables-io` available on your platform with `conda`: